tazama-lf/tazama-lf.github.io/content/projects.md

 ### A library of more than 280 typologies

 Curated from research conducted by Deloitte South Africa for the Bill & Melinda Gates Foundation on fraud and money laundering in instant payments ecosystems

-- 30 pre-fabricated typologies are packaged into the product to jump-start your detection capability
+- 30 pre-fabricated typologies are packaged into the project to jump-start your detection capability
 - Members and users have access to all existing typology information
 - Coming soon: collaboration, shared experiences, and a standards body for how to customize Tazama for your needs and to keep pace with criminal trends

 ### More than payments

 Although we started out in the instant payments space, Tazama works anywhere!

 - Insurance
 - Supply Chain
 - Ethics